TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 39/Exodus 39.13.md

 ---

-and the fourth row, a beryl, an onyx, and a jaspar: they were inclosed in inclosings of gold in their settings.
+and the fourth row, a chrysolite, an onyx, and a jasper.
+They were enclosed in gold settings.